 Conventional business wisdom suggests that a price increase typically leads to lower sales.
 With surcharging, you are not raising prices but shifting the cost to those who pay with a credit card.
 A survey of 2,500 consumers found that of consumers choosing not to pay the surcharge, 71% defaulted to cash.
 Generation Z cardholders used debit cards 72% of the time “as have 53% of millennial cardholders and 51% of bridge millennial cardholders.”

-The same survey found that eighty-five percent who faced surcharges agreed to pay them.
+The same survey found that eighty-five percent of those who faced surcharges agreed to pay them.

 If merchants in your industry include a credit card surcharge on sales, you would likely see only the cost-benefit.
 However, if your industry and competition absorb credit card processing fees, adding a surcharge to your customers could reduce your competitiveness.